-Construction of the Project will be conducted over the course of 39 months.
+Construction of the Project will be conducted in three phases over the course of up to 39 months.
 The phasing of the Project will be planned to optimize use of the building as classroom and patient treatment space during the course of construction.
 For this reason, the Project will be constructed in three phases, commencing on or about January 1, 2018.